csiro-hydroinformatics/uchronia-time-series/README.md

 ### Using off-the-shelf

-_uchronia_ is largely header-only but can be installed as a shared library, for off the shelf use.
+**uchronia** is largely a header-only library but can be installed as a shared library, for off the shelf use.
+There are ongoing efforts to package it for Windows and Linux, but for now one needs to install from source.

 On Linux: